MrScautHD/Bliss/README.md

     </Target>
 ```

-For implimenting the `Shaders, Textures...` into the project to load them, add this code:
+3. To implimenting the `Shaders, Textures...` into the project to load them, add this code:
 ```xml
     <!-- _____________________________________Content_____________________________________ -->